Jin93/MEBayesSL/README.md

 The LD reference data contains SNP information and LD estimates by LD block for genetic variants that are in the [HapMap3](https://www.broadinstitute.org/medical-and-population-genetics/hapmap-3) plus [MEGA Chip](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5156387/) list.
 Note: in some scenarios, the training GWAS sample for a population consists of multiple ancestry groups, in this case, ideally, a customized LD reference dataset should be created for this population with matched ancestral composition.
 The code for constructing such LD reference dataset can be requested (Jin.Jin@Pennmedicine.upenn.edu).

-Please choose one of the two LD reference panels according to sample sizes of the training GWASs (please see detailed description for each LD panel).
+Please choose one of the two LD reference panels according to the training GWAS sample sizes (please see detailed description for each LD panel).
 Each reference data contains two folders:

-(1) `./LD/`: raw LD reference genotype data (.bim, .bed,. fam), which are input files for estimating LD matrices in LDpred2 and for an intermediate step of summarizing LD information in the [MUSS](#mussel-manual) step.
+`./LD/`: raw LD reference genotype data (.bim, .bed,. fam), which are input files for estimating LD matrices in LDpred2 and for an intermediate step of summarizing LD information in the [MUSS](#mussel-manual) step.

-(2) `./raw/`: Precalculated LD matrices and SNP information by LD block, which are input files in MUSS.
+`./raw/`: Precalculated LD matrices and SNP information by LD block, which are input files in MUSS.

-#### 1. UK Biobank LD reference data
+#### [1] UK Biobank LD reference data

-> - LD reference data constructed based on UK Biobank samples: 10,000 EUR, 4,585 AFR, 687 AMR, 1,010 EAS, 5,427 SAS)
+- Contains 10,000 EUR, 4,585 AFR, 687 AMR, 1,010 EAS, 5,427 SAS.
-> - Recommended when GWAS training sample sizes are relatively large, e.g., N<sub>GWAS</sub> > 50K for at least two ancestry groups.
+- Recommended when training GWAS sample sizes are relatively large, e.g., N<sub>GWAS</sub> > 50K for at least two ancestry groups.

 [EUR reference data](https://www.dropbox.com/scl/fi/09yd12dest1tqxkt8p8ch/EUR.zip?rlkey=774vb1e5d6hfnyucilx160cyo&dl=0) (~13.15G): `tar -zxvf EUR.tar.gz`

 [AFR reference data](https://www.dropbox.com/scl/fi/jfymih83anr2vuevmfqok/AFR.zip?rlkey=r1lxpn1fnbk98ssf8f8ji4xkk&dl=0) (~11.59G): `tar -zxvf AFR.tar.gz`